Primary Writing Requirement

 The “repeated course” policy of the faculty stipulates that the second grade earned (which may or may not be higher than the first) is calculated into the grade point average and the first grade (and credit, if any) is removed from the calculation of the grade point average.
 However, an exception is available to students who passed WRT 105/105E, or WRT 105A&B the first time but need to repeat it in order to earn a grade of C or better.
 These students may choose to keep the credit from the first course and earn an additional four credits when they repeat the course.
 The grades from both courses are included in the grade point average.
 (See Repeating Courses)

-Students who want the special option must submit the form designed for this purpose to the Center for Advising Services by the drop/add deadline of the semester in which they repeat the course.
+Students who want the special option must go to the Center for Advising Services to fill out a special form by the drop/add deadline of the semester in which they repeat the course.

 English for Academic Purposes Program (EAPP)